traitecoevo/infinitylists/README.md

 ## Adapt infinitylists for other countries

-We have developed functions to assist users to create their own infinitylist for their chosen taxa and country.
+We have developed functions to assist users to create their own ‘infinitylist’ for their chosen taxa and country.
 Check out the vignette which shows you how to do so!

 ``` r